 In a way, this is the last Christmas present I will ever receive from him.

-Cowboy goes to work, and we watch a little TV.
+Cowboy went to work, and we watched a little TV.

-Badger is looking at her phone, and it’s developed a strobe‑light effect.
+Badger was looking at her phone when it developed a strobe-light effect.

-Badger gets it to turn on long enough to see a text from 911 asking if she needs assistance and to snap a screenshot, then it dies for good.
+Badger got it to turn on long enough to see a text from 911 asking if she needed assistance and to snap a screenshot, then it died for good.

 There wasn’t anything we could do.